 In 2001, the case Elsegood v.
 Cambridge Spring Services cleared the way for employees to actively engage in discussions about the extended layoff.
 And this decision was supported in 2016 in the case, Bevilacqua v.
 Gracious Living Corporation, where the court affirmed that a unilateral layoff, without employee agreement, constitutes a substantial change in one’s employment and can be interpreted as constructive dismissal.

-Consequently, the ESA allowed your employer to extend layoffs to 35 weeks within a 52-week period, but not unilaterally.
-They needed your agreement about the terms of the extended layoff.
+Consequently, the ESA allows your employer to extend layoffs to 35 weeks within a 52-week period, but not unilaterally.
+They must anticipate and plan the layoff, and it should meet all statutory technical requirements for an extension to 35 weeks.
 With it, you remain an employee of the organization, entitled to all your benefits and seniority.
 Your employer must stipulate a recall date and you are free to work elsewhere, provided they cover this in your extended layoff agreement.

 Many of these provisions for extended layoffs were kneecapped temporarily by the IDEL provisions.
 And now, those temporary amendments are coming to an end.
 If your employer has not commenced negotiations with you about the terms of an extended layoff, then you may consider yourself terminated.
-And in this case, they must follow ESA rules for terminations.
+And in this case, they must follow ESA rules for notice and severance.

 During terminations, the law requires your employer to compensate you commensurate with your circumstances.
 Many employers offer their departing employees the ESA minimum, as required by law.
 And they count on employees not knowing any better.
-Our regime of common laws offers a second layer of protection to some employees.
-And it ensures you remain sufficiently compensated financially until you find another job.
+However, our precedent-based legal system offers a second layer of protection via common laws to some employees to ensure you remain adequately compensated until you find another job.

 This is why you must exercise your right to seek legal advice.
 Do not let unreasonable deadlines, which are sometimes not enforceable, drive you into making hasty decisions.
 Never sign a severance package release until a lawyer has vetted your documents.